realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 }
 ```

 However, we need to update the second part.
-Instead of a string array we create a new `HitCount` object and set the three public fields to the values of the hit counters (2).
+Instead of a string array, we create a new `HitCount` object and set the three public fields to the values of the hit counters (2).

-Using `JsonUtility.ToJson()` we can transform this object to a string (3).
-If you pass in `true` for the second, optional parameter `prettyPrint` the string will be formatted in a nicely readable way.
+Using `JsonUtility.ToJson()`, we can transform this object to a string (3).
+If you pass in `true` for the second, optional parameter, `prettyPrint`, the string will be formatted in a nicely readable way.

-Finally, as in `FileExampleSimple.cs` we just use `WriteAllText()` since we're only saving one string, not an array (4).
+Finally, as in `FileExampleSimple.cs`, we just use `WriteAllText()` since we're only saving one string, not an array (4).

 Then, when the game starts, we need to read the data back into the hit count: